HenzaT/HenzaT/README.md

 Wanting to understand the technology in a deeper way and to learn how to build products myself, I enrolled in a web development course.

 I work with a range of technologies and am always eager to explore and learn new tools.
-My core strengths include Ruby on Rails, TypeScript, CSS, React and SQL and I am currently expanding my skillset by learning Python.
+My core strengths include Ruby on Rails, TypeScript, CSS, React and SQL and I am currently expanding my skillset by learning Perl.

 My experience as a teacher has equipped me with clear communication, leadership, and collaboration skills - qualities I bring to every team and project I’m part of.